jg-digital-media/jgdm-100DaysOfCode/work/log/round-9.md

 ___

+# R9D99: Friday 07 October 2022

+Starting 100DaysOfCode today for a 10th Round.
+But since I've now been tweeting #100Days for so long now I might expand the challenge to go all year.

+Before the weekend, I sorted the first 2 of many Custom Post Types for my new website in WordPress.

++ **Technologies Used** - HTML, CSS, WordPress, PHP, JavaScript

 # R9D98: Thursday 06 October 2022

 Added image assets that will form part of custom posts to appear on the new website.
 Will be working on the coding for that tomorrow.

 + **Technologies Used** - HTML, CSS, WordPress, PHP, JavaScript

 # R9D97: Wednesday 05 October 2022